Nonye2K3/chia/Raspberry-Pi.md

 ## Headless

-You can run without the GUI using commands like `chia init` and `chia start farmer`.
+You can run without the GUI using commands like `chia init`, `chia start farmer`, and `watch 'chia show -s -c'`.
 Be sure to check out `chia show -h` if you do.